ajayantony/RepData_PeerAssessment1/PA1_template.md

 ## 1446 Saturday  weekend
 ```

-### a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+### A panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)

 *Summarizing data in order to meet the requirement*